capensis/canopsis/README.md

 $ ./engine-che -h
 Usage of ./engine-che:
   -createContext
-        enable context graph creation. disabled by default.
-WARNING: disable the old context-graph engine when using this.
+        enable context graph creation. enabled by default.
+WARNING: disable the old context-graph engine when using this. (default true)
   -d    debug
   -enrichContext
         enable context graph enrichment from event. disabled by default.
 WARNING: disable the old context-graph engine when using this.